oicr-gsi/cbioportal_tools/src/README.md

                         override MRNA_EXPRESSION specification in the config
                         file. files.
 See the documentation if you do not want this.
-OPTIONAL --expression-zscores-data EXPRESSION_ZSCORES_DATA
+OPTIONAL
-                        Location of expression-zscores-data configuration
-                        file: will override MRNA_EXPRESSION_ZSCORES
-                        specification in the config file. files.
-See the documentation if you do not want this.
-OPTIONAL --fusion-data UNSUPPORTED
+  --fusion-data UNSUPPORTED
                         Location of fusion-data configuration file: will
                         override FUSION specification in the config file.